sub07/winri/README.md

 ## Known Limitations

 - Single-monitor assumptions for now (multi-monitor works but not supported / tested)
-- Fixed keybindings for now
+- Hard-coded keybindings for now
-- Some applications may not behave correctly (e.g. some UWP like windows calculator)
+- Some applications may not behave correctly (e.g. some UWP like windows calculator or settings)

 See issue tracker for more.

 ## FAQ

 **Q: Will Winri work with all applications?**
 A: Winri works with standard Win32 GUI applications.
-Some applications with custom window management or rendering may not behave as expected.
-Also the calculator app is known to be unmanipulable by Windows API.
+Some applications like UWP may not behave as expected.

 **Q: Can I customize keybindings?**
 A: Not yet, but this feature is planned for future releases.